AlexBlagescu/Lab-Robotics/Lab_Homeworks/README.md

        If you choose "Highscore", the display will show the biggest score set by a player.
 The value is stored with EEPROM, and this make the score remain the same even if you close the arduino.
 If you want to return at main menu, you should press switch button.

   - Settings:
       If you go for "Settings", the display will show your name and your start level.
 The name is fixed and the default start level is 1.
-If you press switch button on level, you can choose with joystick what level do you want to play.
+If you press switch button on "Level", you can choose with joystick what levell do you want to play.
 After you choose the starting level, you should press again switch button to save the modifies.
 If you want to return at main menu, you should push your joystick to the left.

   Hardware Required: